Muhammedsuwaneh/Mobile_Robot_Control_System/README.md

 ## Prerequisites

-This application is requires some background work before running.
-The project is built in Visual Studio Environment with C & C++ installed.
+This application requires some background work before running.
+The project is built in a Visual Studio Environment with C & C++ installed.
 A MobileSim Robot simulator software needs to be installed as well.
 MobileRobot can be found here [`MobileSim-0.7.5.exe`](Map/MobileSim-0.7.5.exe).